Bolette Skjoedt Rafn, PhD Student Representative

 Laura Yvonne Bulk, Education Chair

-PhD, year 2, Dr. Laura Nimmon & Dr. Tal Jarus
+4th year PhD student, supervised by Dr. Laura Nimmon and Dr. Tal Jarus

 4th year in program, PhD candidate, Lara Boyd & Jayne Garland.